AU-BCE-EE/AU-MHB/2021-0294106_digestate_NH3_EFs/readme.md

 The $delta$pH values used here were taken from `../manure_titration/output/dpH_acid_doses.csv` file.

 Although the dose and resulting manure pH values are linked in the analysis in `../manure_acidification/acid_preds` and Nyord et al. (2021), with non-linear responses, means are not necessarily identical.

+# Comparison with earlier values
+EFs calculated here are compared to those from the earlier report (Hafner et al. 2021) in the file `output/EF_report_comp.csv`.
+Differences are due to the use of different dry matter values and possibly slight changes in weather inputs in some cases.
+Many of the new EFs presented in this current work have no corresponding value for comparison in the earlier report; acidification of digestate was not included in the earlier report (Hafner et al. 2021).

 # Repeating calculations
 Calculations can be repeated in R by running the script `scripts/main.R`.